Nonye2K3/chia/Beginner's-Guide.md

 | 3     | Compressing tables 6 and 7 |        98% |
 | 4     | Write checkpoint tables    |       100% |

-Notes-
+#### Notes
 The suggestion is to use an added SSD or NVME storage to create plots and not the primary hard drive (specially for non replaceable NVME like on some Macs or Windows Laptops)
 If for some reason a plot fails to complete- it has to be deleted by deleting all of its temp files.
 Be careful that you don't delete the temp files of another plot that's being plotted.

 # Glossary

-*Proof* : It is found inside the PLOT.
+`Proof`: It is found inside the PLOT.
 Millions of "excel blocks" with formulas called proofs of space.
-The chia software is designed to work on a lottery system.
+The Chia software is designed to work on a lottery system.
 A key element to winning the lottery of earning coins is that the more plots you have, the more proofs you have, and therefore the higher chances of winning.
 Someone with 1% of all the plotted space, will win about 1% of all the blocks.
 There are about 4608 blocks per day, each with 2 chia, so 9216 chia are created per day.

-The chia farming software gets a challenge, lets say 2021.
+The Chia farming software gets a challenge, lets say 2021.
 It’s going to look through lookup tables on the front of the plots.
 Find the closest to 2021 and this is where the time comes into play-- That proof (excel block hash) has a certain quality, and only proofs that are of a certain quality or better are eligible for winning.

 What makes Chia different from proof of work blockchains— is the consensus algorithm called proof of space and proof of time.
 Basically as after the farmer creates a proof of space and a block, other computers called timelords add proofs of time to the block, which is a cryptographic proof that says that a certain amount of time (like 30 seconds) has passed.
 So instead of the whole world mining at the same time, only a few computers are "mining" for each proof of space that won.
 Since these are all cryptographic proofs, they cannot be forged or broken, making the consensus extremely secure.

 In Chia, the only electricity required is the electricity to create the plots, and to run the hard drives, which is on the order of 10 watts to power, plus CPU power required to run a full node (which is very light).
 In comparison Blockchains like Bitcoin and Ethereum rely on huge farms of GPUs ( 300W each GPU), or ASICs (hundreds or thousands of watts per machine) to secure the blockchain.
 You can think of proof of work, as millions of computers "making" lottery tickets by using electricity, but each ticket can only be used once.
 Chia will use vastly less electricity as each plot will last over 5 years, and the only electricity required is the initial setup (plotting) and 10W for farming a drive.

-**Computer Hardware**
+#### Computer Hardware

-*SSD drivers* : Many people are using SSD drives to create plots— or NVME drives.
+`SSD drivers`: Many people are using SSD drives to create plots— or NVME drives.
 Minimum of 1 Tb each is recommend if you want to plot more than 1 plot at a time.

 On an older computer you can purchase a pcie adapter card-to take NVME/SSD drive as the new temp folder.
 This is internal to the PC.
 Some have tried to use a usb or firewire attached NVME/ SSD with some success.
 The first plot is sometimes created with 6 hrs each, but doing multiple plots slows to 8 hrs each.
 This pertains to creating the temp files.